On Earth Day, remember the people defending the planet

 Earth Day is now marked in more than 190 countries.
 An estimated one billion people demonstrate their care for the planet by getting involved.

 But caring is not the same as carrying the burden of protecting the Earth.
-While this burden falls most heavily on communities already living on the front lines of industrial extraction and environmental breakdown, activists everywhere who make caring for the planet their life’s work face real costs.
+While this falls most heavily on communities already living on the front lines of industrial extraction and environmental breakdown, activists everywhere who make caring for the planet their life’s work face real costs.
 It can mean relentless effort, day in day out, sustained risk and, sometimes, even violence.

 And sometimes, they do win.